shagadellic/SolarData/README.md

 Unofficial API for Tesla is available from https://www.teslaapi.io/

-App use db data to determine start / stop etc based on parameters entered
+App use db data to determine start / stop etc based on parameters selected

 Initial testing has not bricked my car.
 Use at your own peril.